TotalPanther317/steelseries-sonar-api/README.md

 ## MIDI Controller
+The file 'sonarController.ino' runs on my version of the controller.
+The hidden analog Inputs on the micro can be found by searching for 'arduino micro pinout'.
+Ignore the switch on my controller, it is not included in the code.

 My midi controller looks something like this, a arduino micro with 10 sliding potentiometers attached to it.
 ![Alt text](images/controller_outside.png)
 ![Alt text](images/contoller_inside.png)